 Has this rating been discussed with this faculty member?

-YesNo (attach explanation)

-If "Does Not Meet FSU's High Expectations" is noted in Spoken English Competency, options for remediation should be communicated in writing as an addendum to this form.
+Yes No (attach explanation) Signature of Evaluator Date: Signature of Faculty Member Date: Number of pages attached to report: Signature of Academic Dean/Director Date: If "Does Not Meet FSU's High Expectations" is noted in Spoken English Competency, options for remediation should be communicated in writing as an addendum to this form.
 A copy of the form with the addendum should be forwarded through the dean to the Vice President for Faculty Development and Advancement.
 If "Overall Performance" is rated as "Does Not Meet FSU's High Expectations," this report must be forwarded with the appropriate recommendations for improvement (including a Performance Improvement Plan, if applicable) to the Provost and the President through the Vice President for Faculty Advancement.
+Signature of the Provost Date Signature of the President Date Digitation of the Frontibute Digitation of the Freshold Date